Lee Grant: 1930s–1950s

-Grant appeared in a number of plays and in a few small television roles during her blacklisted years.
-In 1953, she played Rose Peabody in the soap opera Search for Tomorrow.
-On stage, Grant starred in the Broadway production of Two for the Seesaw in 1959, she succeeded Anne Bancroft in the lead female role.
+Grant appeared in a number of plays, two feature films, and in a few small television roles during her blacklisted years.
+In 1953, she played Rose Peabody in the soap opera Search for Tomorrow, had featured supporting roles in the film dramas Storm Fear in 1955, and Middle of the Night in 1959.
+On stage, Grant starred in the Broadway production of Two for the Seesaw.
+In 1959, she succeeded Anne Bancroft in the lead female role.
 That same year, she had a supporting role in the romantic drama Middle of the Night.